About Asbestos Exposure at Memorial Hospital South Bend

 Asbestos products documented in comparable hospital steam systems include:

-- Johns-Manville Thermobestos — magnesia-based pipe insulation with asbestos binders, extensively documented in Midwest hospital steam systems and the subject of substantial Indiana asbestos litigation
+- Thermobestos** — magnesia-based pipe insulation with asbestos binders, extensively documented in Midwest hospital steam systems and the subject of substantial Indiana asbestos litigation

 When these coverings aged, cracked, or were disturbed during repairs, they released respirable asbestos fibers directly into the breathing zones of workers.
 Pipefitters and steamfitters who cut, removed, or repositioned this insulation without containment protocols may have been exposed to extremely high fiber concentrations in confined spaces with little ventilation.